pmarguinaud/fxtran/ARTICLE.md

     $ ls -l loop.F90.xml
     -rw-rw-r-- 1 phi001 phi001 2825 mai   27 09:29 loop.F90.xml

-We then use an XML parser and load the XML document, after registering the fxtran namespace (here we use Perl and the libxml2 bindings, but any other language with any XML library would actually do the job) :
+We then use an XML parser and load the XML document, after registering the fxtran namespace (here I use Perl and the libxml2 bindings, but any other language with any other XML library would do the job) :

     use XML::LibXML;
     use strict;